marado/hattai-fortune/README.md

 This script depends on feedparser, which should be installed on your system.

+This script depends on python 3.2 or above.

 ## Script's behaviour

 When run the script will: